pdmsero/newtowns/algorithm.md

 The results suggest where planning policy might be unnecessarily restrictive and where development might most effectively improve housing affordability while respecting environmental constraints.

-# Convex cost building rate
+# Convex investment adjustment costs

 The algorithm in the previous section is a simple linear model, which might not adequately capture the cost implications of increased building across different areas.
 In effect, by not having costs increase with the rate of development, the model may introduce a bias towards building in areas with low prices that would be outbid by areas with higher price differentials.